topojson/us-atlas/README.md

 The districts of the 113th U.S. Congress simplified at 1:10,000,000 scale.

 There are partial targets defined for a large number of other boundary areas and geographic features.
 However, you’ll have to figure these out on your own for now.
 Sorry!

+<b>topo/us-states-no-counties-10m.json</b>

+The same as us-10m, but without county boundaries.